Mpowa-IO/Documents/Whitepaper.md

 ### Problem 8: Economic collapse / stagnation

 This indicator is defined as the percentage change in the real GDP per capita between two consecutive years.
-Concepts:
-GDP is the measure of the monetary value of final goods and services which are produced in an economic territory/country in a given time period.
-It is calculated without making deductions for depreciation of produced assets or for depletion and degradation of natural resources.
-It can be measured either by:
-(1)  The expenditure method – the sum of expenditures on final consumption, gross capital formation and net exports; or (2)  The production method – the value of final outputs minus any intermediate consumption, plus the net taxes (taxes minus subsidies); or
-(3)  The income approach – the sum of compensation of employees, gross operating surplus, gross mixed incomes and the net taxes on both production and imports.
-Real GDP is GDP adjusted for price changes using the ratio of prices in the current year to the prices in a given base year.
-Real GDP per capita is real GDP dividing by the population of a country.
-The population of a country may comprise either all usual residents of the country or all persons present in the country at the time of a population census.